 The state of Minas Gerais produces about 80% of Brazil's precious gems and minerals.
 Gold was first discovered near Ouro Prêto around 1700.
 Gems mined in the region are diamonds, emeralds and topaz.
 Diamantina was once the biggest diamond producer in the world, but today it is famous for rare quartz crystals.

-The tourist mines in Minas Gerais are historic, interesting and exciting but don't take along your friendly mines inspector or tell your insurance company too much!
+The tourist mines in Minas Gerais are historic, interesting and exciting but don't take along your friendly mine inspector or tell your insurance company too much!

 The same area is also famous for numerous caves, with most interesting geologic phenomena and extraordinary speleothems.
 At the moment more than 500 caves are listed in the cave register.
-A superlative is (one of) the tallest stalagmites of the world at the Gruta do Janelão, which is 28m high.
+An impressive superlative is the longest stalactite of the world at the Caverna Janelão, which is 28m long.
 Gruta do Centenário is the deepest cave of Brazil and of the whole southern hemisphere with a vertical range of 481m.

 To the North of Belo Horizonte, a little south of the center of Minas Gerais, is the location of one of the most important Brazilian carbonatic karst areas.
 It is called Lagoa Santa Karst, developed in the limestones of the Sete Lagoas Formation (Bambuí Group), which consitst of very pure calcarenites (CaCO3>94%).
 The whole area is intensive karstified and shows numerous karst features like numerous coalescent dolines or sinkholes.
 Other common features are the big linear cliffs, the results of doline evolution, canyons, and blind-valleys.
 Also many poljes, large lowered plains which are seasonally flooded.